 One of the many symptoms of Alcohol Ketoacidosis is lack of appetite.
 This explains the reason why people with AUD who developed Alcoholic Ketoacidosis eat so little.

 Yes.
-Alcoholics lose their appetite for food because alcohol temporarily suppresses their appetite, which makes them feel full.
+Alcoholics lose their appetite for food because heavy alcohol use temporarily suppresses the appetite, which makes one feel full.
+(9)

-What’s worse is, drinking sessions and sprees last for a couple of hours which means that you keep on feeding your body with alcohol and prolonging the feeling of fullness and satiety.
+What’s worse is, drinking sessions and sprees last for a couple of hours which means that one keeps on feeding their body with alcohol and prolonging the feeling of fullness and satiety.

 One of the expected consequences of excessive drinking is vomiting.
-This messes your gastric juices that work in digesting the food you ingest.
+This messes with one’s gastric juices that work in digesting the food one ingests.
+(10)

-Puking also leaves a bitter or tangy aftertaste that makes you lose your appetite even more.
+Puking also leaves a bitter or tangy aftertaste that makes one lose their appetite even more.

-Alcohol is a significant contributor to GERD.
+Alcohol substance abuse is a significant contributor to GERD.
 It is known to be directly associated with the disease because alcohol can irritate, inflame, and eventually damages the lower esophageal sphincter.
+(11)

 This sphincter acts as a barrier that keeps the gastric contents down.